-91, 92, 93.
+111, 112, 113.
 HISTORY AND APPRECIATION OF ART.
-Study of the great periods in the history of art with examples of the ideals and methods of the masters and their practical application to the needs of today.
-Two credits; autumn, winter, spring.
+The study of the great periods in history of art, their causes and developments; the relation between art and society.
+Two credits: autumn, winter, spring.

-101, 102, 103.
+191, 192, 193.
 SPECIAL PROBLEMS IN ART.
-Individual student projects under the direction of the department.
-One to three credits; limited to six credits total.
+Individual student projects chosen and carried out under the direction of the chairman of the department.
+Open to minors only.
+One to three credits any quarter.
+Maximum, three credits.
 Autumn, winter, spring.